sistemaon/pinescript/ideas/README.md

 > May use 1-2-3 higher/lower wick price to mark region as support and/or resistance.

 > Mark hammer higher/lower price in a trend to help identify the stop prices.
+> May use 2 MAs (ex; 8, 80) to identify trend.

+> Use inside bar extension/amplitute to help define target and/or stop.

 #### Q&D